ga-wdi-lessons/js-events-callbacks/readme.md

   * Why?
   * How is this different from events?
   * When you do this, why doesn't the "stop" button seem to work?
-* How is `clearInterval` different from `removeEventListener`?
+* What does `clearInterval` do?
-* Give `singAnnoyingSong` an argument of `e`, like we did for the event listeners.
+* Give the anonymous function callbacks an argument of `evt`, like we did for the event listeners, and print it to the console.
 What information does it contain?

 ## Asynchronicity (5 minutes / 2:25)